best-practice-and-impact/ons-spark/ons-spark/spark-functions/sampling.md

 ````
 It should be pointed out that using a Window function and partitioning by a strata can lead to issues in datasets which have large skews.
 If one strata is significantly larger than others, this could also cause memory overflow issues on the executors resulting in spark sessions crashing.
 For more info see the [partitioning page](../spark-concepts/partitions).
 ##### Simplifying the required sample column
-For pyspark, we can simplify the creation of the required sample column by using dictionaries.
-This does require the use of the `itertools` package and `chain` function to map the values within the column.
-A similar work around may also be possible in R.
+We can simplify the creation of the required sample column by using dictionaries (python) or a dataframe and parse expressions (R).
+This does require the use of the `itertools` package and `chain()` function to map the values within the column for python.
+A similar work around is also possible in R by using `dplyr::tibble()` and `parse_exprs()`.
+Both methods can be used to easily set the `sample_size` column when dealing with a large number of strata.
 ````{tabs}
 ```{code-tab} py
 from itertools import chain